 How to get an ‘A’

-This advice is for those who are intent on obtaining an ‘A’ pass at SQA Higher maths, but applies to whatever level you are studying at.
 Please read and implement today.
-So many students will read this advice but leave doing anything about it until only a few weeks before the exam when it will likely be too late to change the course of things — if you are reading this in April, a month before your exam, then you need advice other than that which is provided here.
+So many students will read this advice but leave doing anything about it until only a few weeks before the exam when it will likely be too late to change the course of things.
+If you are reading this in April, a month or so before your exam, then you need advice other than that which is provided here.
+It may still be possible to do well, but it will be stressful.
+The advice I provide here is intended to lower the stress around learning maths.

 Achievement in mathematics is much more easily realised than people would imagine, but it has to be earned through a steady effort.